 In this case, CHAR(34) returns the double quote character (") which is included in the result as literal text.

 CHAR is handy for adding other text that is hard to work with in a formula as well.
-For example, you can use CHAR(13) to insert a line break character into a formula on Windows.
-On a Mac, use CHAR(10).
+You can use CHAR(10) to insert a line break character into a formula on Windows.
+On a Mac, use CHAR(13):

 The Excel CHAR function returns a character when given a valid character code.
 CHAR can be used to specify characters that are hard to enter in a formula.
 For example, CHAR(10) returns a line break on Windows, and CHAR(13) returns a line break on...